mpil-gist/mpil-gist.github.io/_posts/2023-12-12-mpil-info-eng.md

 description: Information for Joining MPIL at GIST
 ---

-This article covers information that will help you join our lab.
+This article covers information that will help you join our lab!
 If you are interested in our lab, please refer to the article below and contact me via e-mail.
 Questions beyond the information provided in this article are always welcome.